LoyolaChicagoBooks/introcs-csharp/rst/nant.rst

 - run (a particular program).
   Do not include the ".cs" from the program file name.

-  It compiles, only if necessary.
+  It compiles, *only if necessary*.
 If there are compile errors, it lists them and stops.
 If the code is legal, the .exe file is run in debug mode so runtime errors are better located.
 Command line parameters for your program may also be added at the end of the line, as in the